yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Realtime media software and services that wish to protect Secure Realtime Transport Protocol (SRTP) traffic with DTLS.

 This document does not modify the implementation and deployment recommendations (e.g., mandatory-to-implement cipher suites) prescribed by existing application protocols that employ TLS or DTLS.
-If the community that uses such an application protocol wishes to modernize its usage of TLS or DTLS to be consistent with the best practices recommended here, it needs to explicitly update the existing application protocol definition (one example is {{TLS-XMPP}}, which updates {{?RFC6120}}).
+If the community that uses such an application protocol wishes to modernize its usage of TLS or DTLS to be consistent with the best practices recommended here, it needs to explicitly update the existing application protocol definition (one example is {{?RFC7590}}, which updates {{?RFC6120}}).